iLambda/language-dlg/README.md

 | Access | 0xA4 | None | Pulls a value from the stack, and try to access one of its properties (usually x, y or z in case of vectors) |

 ### Dynamic type checking

-The **interpreter** is an interface in a given programming language that implements all semantic functions of the language and a bytecode interpreter, which allows a programmer to virtually run the DLG language everywhere.